 The negotiation

-The initial offer of 775,000 euros was countered at 800,000 euros.
-Our property hunter held firm at 785,000 euros by highlighting the buyer’s risk-free profile.
+The opening offer of 775,000 euros was countered at 800,000 euros.
+Our property hunter held firm at 785,000 euros, stressing the buyers’ risk-free profile.
 The seller accepted within 72 hours.

 What this mission illustrates